bluespore/linux-setup/README.md

 Perm: chmod a+x
 Comments: Exec with 'hs' in shell.
 Could be tied to hooks, rofi or otherwise.

+## Display setup

+Script: ./new/autorandr-config
+Destination: ~/bin/autorandr-config
+Perm: chmod a+x
+Comments: Run with i3 config, ensures external display is detected and the appropriate xrandr config is loaded via autorandr

 ## Structure

 - `~/bin` created for personal scripts, and found in path